numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 **Add lots of new operators / add a new generic syntax for defining infix operators:** In addition to this being generally un-Pythonic and repeatedly rejected by BDFL fiat, this would be using a sledgehammer to smash a fly.
-There is a strong consensus in the scientific python community that matrix multiplication really is the only missing infix operator that matters enough to bother about.
+There is a consensus in the scientific python community that matrix multiplication really is the only missing infix operator that matters enough to bother about.
 (In retrospect, we all think PEP 225 was a bad idea too.)